 A good rule of thumb while measuring recruitment funnel effectiveness is for recruiters to check for their yield ratio per step.
 The calculation is based on the number of applicants that have cleared each stage of the recruitment funnel over the total number of applicants.
 By following this method of measurement, recruiters can identify which stage of the process requires refinement for better recruitment.

 New age recruitment technology expedites the hiring process by leaps and bounds.
-The analytics of recruitment is what determines the effectiveness of the process.
+The recruitment analytics is what determines the effectiveness of the process.
 Measuring recruitment metrics provides layers of helpful insights that can be used to improve an organization’s top recruiting challenges.

 There are various other metrics to measuring recruitment efficiency in HR aside from the essential five listed above.
 But measuring everything may not be the right strategy for every company.
 Organizations must always be mindful of measuring only what’s important to its business goals.
 Applying strategy and measuring the right hiring metrics can mean everything for human capital and organizational growth.